Michael Kors Men's Modern-Fit Patterned Blazer for $21

-Coupon code "FRIEND" cuts it to $274 off list and the lowest price we've seen.
+Use coupon code "FRIEND" for an extra 30% off and a total of $274 off list.
 Buy Now at Macy's

-- Choose free pickup to avoid the $10.95 shipping charge.
-Or pad your order over $25 to get free shipping.
+- Opt for pickup to save $10.95 on shipping, or pad the order to over $25 for free shipping.

-It's in extremely limited sizes, but very cheap after coupon code "FRIEND" – you'd pay at least twice this for a Tommy Hilfiger blazer elsewhere.
-Buy Now at Macy's

 It's $210 under list price.
 Buy Now at Banana Republic Factory